roe-dl/weewx-sqlupload/README.md

 ## How to enable PHP on the web server?

-If the file name ends with `.php` PHP is processed automatically.
+If the file name ends with `.php` the server processes PHP automatically.
 So the easiest way is to let this extension rename all the non-static `.html` files to `.php` and replace the internal links as well.
 This is the default behavior if you do not set special options.

 If you set `replace_extension` to `False` (either globally or by file), the original file name extension is not changed.
 In this case you have to enable